ralfbiedert/cheats.rs/content/legal.md

 We do our best to keep things correct, but no warranty is given any information presented on this site is actually true.
 Use at your own risk.

+Feel free to use [**this issue tracker**](https://github.com/ralfbiedert/cheats.rs/issues) to submit improvements.

 ### Trademark Information

-In any case, this work refers to trademarked products.
+This work refers to trademarked products.
 In particular the "Rust" and "Cargo" names and logos are trademarks of the [Mozilla Foundation](https://foundation.mozilla.org/) and may only be used according to their trademark policy.